Introduction to Bacon & the Art of Living

 Von Liebig’s book quickly gained a reputation as an important intellectual synthesis.
 His ideas gained wide acceptance, the influence which was felt for many years.
 The Professor of Medicine at Edinburgh University was, for example, asked to investigate an unexpected and very serious outbreak of scurvy in a Scottish prison, he immediately concluded that it must be the result of an inadequate intake of protein.
 He calculated the average daily protein intake of a prisoner to be an ample 135g.
 Only 15g of this was from animal sources and 102g from gluten.

 His conclusion was to raise the average daily intake of milk to increase the intake of animal protein because, he argued, the power of the body to convert gluten to animal protein was limited.
-There were, however, a problem with this logic, as was spotted and pointed out by another Scottish physician who replied that the value of lemon juice in the prevention of scurvy was well established and could not possibly be attributed to its protein content, given that a curative dose contained only a negligible amount of nitrogen.
+There were, however, a problem with this logic, as was spotted by another Scottish physician who replied that the value of lemon juice in the prevention of scurvy was well established and could not possibly be attributed to its protein content, given that a curative dose contained only a negligible amount of nitrogen.

 The theory that muscular work is required to break protein down was problematic.
 The traditional diet of labourers was of lower protein content that of the less active rich.
 Now, remember the book, Foods, we are reading every night with Andreas and his family.
 Edward Smith, the author, and a British physician, and physiologist is another scientist of the time who was interested in the welfare of prisoners.
 He was worried about the stressfulness of them having to work on a treadmill.
 He measured their urea excretion in the 24h during and after their 8 hours of work, and again on their subsequent rest days, and found no difference.
 His findings were in complete opposition to the position of Von Liebig who would have said that on the basis that the energy expended all came from the breakdown of protein that resulted in the production of urea.
 (Carpenter, 2003)